BORGARFJÖRĐUR EYSTRI: AN ICELANDIC SECRET

 ÁLFABORG – THE CITY OF THE HIDDEN PEOPLE

 Borgarfjörður eystri is home to a large population of elves according to local folklore.
 The elves are known as the hidden people, which I can attest to having not managed to see any in my time there. Álfaborg is the local elf city and, more importantly, the residence of the Icelandic elf queen.
 According to folklore, the elves are similar to humans, but taller, fairer and more beautiful.
 If that is the case, I may have met some elves already but in my jealousy may have called them a different name entirely.

 Lindarbakki is a small turf house in Bakkagerði.
-It is a private residence, meaning you shouldn't stand in the garden and take photos through the window at dear Mrs Sveinsdóttir, the current owner of Lindarbakki.
-There is a well in the cellar of the house and an old black oil heater to keep the place warm.
+It is a private residence.
+This means you shouldn’t stand in the garden taking photos through the window at dear Mrs Sveinsdóttir.
+She is the current owner of Lindarbakki.
+There is a well in the cellar and an old black oil heater to keep the place warm.
 While much of the house was built in 1934, the cellar is dated to 1899.

 The local church has an interesting issue.
 Above the altar is a painting of Jesus, as is quite common, but Jesus is standing on the Álfaborg.
 When the bishop came to consecrate it, he refused, as the painting was clearly related to the mythology of the elves.
 It has remained unconsecrated to this day.
 The church generally isn’t open to the public, but anyone with the desire could walk up to the window and peer in through the window.

 Every year in July, a music festival kicks off in one of the local buildings.
 800 tickets are sold, which may not seem like a lot, but considering there are only 75 people who live in this town it would be positively bubbling.
 There is a lot of local music on at the same time, and with the added tourists it could swell the population into the thousands.